 Edgewood College is actively interested in meeting the educational needs of working professionals.
-We will develop specific learning experiences to meet a group's needs.
-Groups with whom we have worked include the John Muir Academy, the Wisconsin Institute for Economic Education, and the Technology, Media, and Design Conference.
-We have also worked with many school districts bringing district-requested experiences to the teachers in their home school.
-These professional development experiences can be from three hours to three weeks to as long as needed.
-Credits, or CEUs (Continuing Education Units) are sometimes available.
+Faculty are available to develop specific learning experiences to meet a group's needs, and they are always willing to work with many school districts bringing district-requested experiences to the teachers in their home school.
+These professional development experiences can be offered for graduate credit.